bugfishtm/bugfishtm.github.io/mkdocs/docs/index.md

 **License:** GPLv3
 Transforms your server into a mail backup relay, storing and forwarding mail when the primary server is offline.

+!!! warning "A privileged server user is required to run this software."

 [Download](https://github.com/bugfishtm/Mail-Relaying-over-DNS/archive/refs/heads/main.zip){.md-button} [Documentation](./Mail-Relaying-over-DNS/index.html){.md-button} [GitHub](https://github.com/bugfishtm/Mail-Relaying-over-DNS){.md-button}

 ---